 The higher the TTR number, the better, because your clients will perceive messages with a bigger TTR to be more interesting.
 And, as a result, they will assess them more favorably.

-However, make sure you’re only sticking to using simple words, instead of the fancier words that might confuse your clients.
+However, make sure you’re only using simple words to describe food on a menu, instead of fancier words that might confuse your clients.
 And can do more harm than good.

 Oh and by the way, here’s the best way you can determine whether your menu writing is easy to understand or not: read it to a 7-year old.
 Or at least put yourself in the shoes of a 7-year-old.
 I’m not kidding.